This is a diagram of the inner line of the GIRR Mountain Division.

 The maximum grade on the inner line is 4.2% which restricts train length to an average of 4 or 5 cars.
 Curves are almost all 2' radius with one section at 2.5'.

 The track is a combination of LGB sectional and flex track and Aristo sectional track.
 As far as I can tell, the two types are functionally interchangeable.
-Being indoors, track cleaning is required maybe once a year since all the wheels are metal from San-Val.
+Being indoors, track cleaning is required maybe once a year since all the wheels are metal.
 Turnouts are all 1200 type with all of the left turnouts being LGB and most of the right turnouts being Aristo.
 This is just an artifact of what was available at San-Val the day that I bought much of the track.

 Grades on the outer line are 1.5% maximum with most curves being 2' radius.
 Train lengths can exceed 20 cars with the limiting factor being train straightening in the curves.